NMMI/qbmove-simulink/README.md

 every 2 milliseconds you send a new reference position to the qbmove and the current position is read.
 Furthermore a current reading is done and you can see the milliampere absorbed by each of the two motors.

-### qbmove_id_utils

-In the library folder you will find a file called qbmove_id_utils.m By executing this script, a simple GUI will open and you will be able to set and get the ID of your qbmove.
-Before executing the GUI, connect one single qbmove to your computer with the USB cable.
-The port should be automatically retrieved by the program and you will be able to select it using the dropdown menu.
-Click get to read the current qbmove ID.
-Insert a new ID and click set if you want to change it.